isomerpages/ura-lkywcp/resources/interviews/_posts/2021-10-17-greg-clark.md

 Post-pandemic, many developing nations will try to manage an overall system of cities, rather than focus narrowly on individual cities.
 In Indonesia, for example, we may see policies that simultaneously seek to regenerate Jakarta, create a new capital in East Kalimantan, increase the role and size of Bandung and Surabaya, and support the growth of another six to 10 cities.
 This approach will be essential to embrace sustainability and manage population movements.

 One permanent challenge, which the pandemic has starkly revealed, is weak urban governance.
-COVID-19 has highlighted the need for well-run cities that are able to manage extreme situations effectively
+COVID-19 has highlighted the need for well-run cities that are able to manage extreme situations effectively.

 #### **Finally, in this time of crisis where global travel and the international conference sector remain severely curtailed, while some nations have turned inward-looking, a word please on the prospects for continued global collaboration.**